symstore/symstore/README.rst

 The compression mode is activated with ``--compress`` or ``-z`` flag to ``symstore`` command line utility.

-Symstore uses the native ``gcab`` library via introspection to compress data.
+Symstore uses the native ``gcab`` library via python bindings to compress data.
 The required packages must be available on the system for the compression mode to work.

-On ubuntu 18.04, install following packages:
+On Ubuntu 18.04, install following packages:

   * gir1.2-gcab-1.0
   * python-gi

-On ubuntu 16.04, install following packages:
+On Ubuntu 16.04, install following packages:

   * gir1.2-libgcab-1.0
   * python-gi